Take This Waltz (film): Release

 Take This Waltz had its world premiere at the Toronto International Film Festival on September 11, 2011.
 The film then played at the 31st annual Atlantic Film Festival and the 59th annual San Sebastián International Film Festival.
 At the end of September, Take This Waltz was shown at the 25th Edmonton International Film Festival and the Vancouver International Film Festivals.
 The film closed the Calgary International Film Festival and the Cinéfest Sudbury International Film Festival.
 In April 2012, Take This Waltz was shown at the Tribeca Film Festival.
 A month later it played at the Seattle International Film Festival.

-On October 17, 2011, it was announced that Magnolia Pictures had acquired the US rights to Take This Waltz.
+On October 17, 2011, it was announced that Magnolia Pictures had acquired the American rights to Take This Waltz.
 They released the film through their Ultra VOD program on May 25, 2012, before releasing it to theatres on June 29, 2012.
 The film also opened to Canadian theatres on June 29.
 Take This Waltz was released on June 14, 2012, in Australia.
 In the United Kingdom, it was released by StudioCanal on August 17, 2012.